-Jermaine Wright, Associate Director, CUNY Black Male Initiative
+Jermaine Wright, University Director, CUNY Black Male Initiative

-Jermaine Wright is the Associate Director of The City University of New York Black Male Initiative (CUNY BMI).
+Jermaine Wright is the University Director of The City University of New York Black Male Initiative (CUNY BMI).
 A graduate of Binghamton University with a B.A. in Political Science and Sociology, Wright later earned a Master’s in Public Administration (MPA) degree with a concentration in Management and Operations from the John Jay College of Criminal Justice/CUNY.
-Prior to becoming CUNY BMI Associate Director, Wright worked at the National Urban League as a Program Manager for the Urban Youth Empowerment Program (UYEP), a comprehensive workforce development model for disconnected and adjudicated youth between the ages of 18 -24.
+Prior to assuming the role of University Director, Wright served as the first CUNY BMI University Associate Director for six years.
+As the Associate Director, he developed and implemented structured mentorship programs for nearly 3,000 students CUNY wide within the BMI projects and managed/provided technical assistance to approximately 100 administrators/faculty members throughout CUNY system running BMI projects.
+Before CUNY, Wright worked at the National Urban League as a Program Manager for the Urban Youth Empowerment Program (UYEP), a comprehensive workforce development model for disconnected and adjudicated youth between the ages of 18 -24.
 As a Program Manager, Wright managed several National Urban League affiliates across the nation that were operating UYEP.
 Additionally, he revised program policies/procedures to better serve participants' needs.
 Wright’s other work experience includes monitoring the employment status of clients transitioning from public assistance to the workforce as a Site Supervisor at Harlem Congregations for Community Improvement, and developing workshops/special events for low-wage workers as an AmeriCorps member.
-In his spare time, Wright serves as a mentor to young people through Catholic Big Sisters/Big Brothers.
-Wright is also a member of Kappa Alpha Psi Fraternity Inc., an international service organization predicated upon achievement and the upliftment of underserved low-income communities.
-Wright’s email address is: email@example.com.
+Wright is also a doctoral student at Rutgers University-Newark in the School of Public Affairs and Administration (SPAA).
+His research interest includes the use performance information at educational institutions.
+In his spare time, Wright serves as a mentor to young people through Kappa Alpha Psi Fraternity Inc., an international service organization predicated on achievement and the uplifting of under-served low-income communities.
+Wright’s email address is: firstname.lastname@example.org

 Alan Newton, Research Associate (part-time), CUNY Black Male Initiative